marukoadona/jb/README.md

-Credit to Leeful, Change UI only
+ Change UI only in version 7, Credit to Leeful